clinton-hall/nzbToMedia/README.md

 		C:\Program Files\7-Zip\7z.exe'

 	iii.
+[Torrent] categories: all categories/labels/sub-directories used by your downloader.

+		['music', 'music_videos', 'pictures', 'software']

+	iv.
 [Torrent] compressedExtentions: all extensions you want to be identified and extracted

 		['.zip', '.rar', '.7z', '.gz', '.bz', '.tar', '.arj']

-	iv.
+	v.
 [Torrent] mediaExtentions: all extensions you want to be identified as videos and processed.

 		['.mkv', '.avi', '.divx', '.xvid', '.mov', '.wmv', '.mp4', '.mpg', '.mpeg', '.vob', '.iso']

-	v.
+	vi.
 [Torrent] metaExtentions: all other extensions you want to be processed. other extensions will be ignored.

 		['.nfo', '.sub', '.srt', '.jpg', '.gif']

-	vi.
+	vii.
 [CouchPotato] & [SickBeard] category: you must set the category that is passed from these applications If using "blackhole-subdirectory", this is the last folder name used in the blackhole.

 		e.g. tv or movies

-	vii.
-[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.
+	viii.[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.

-	iv.
+	ix.
 [CouchPotato] & [SickBeard]:
 		Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.

 2. In µTorrent go to preferences > Advanced > Run Program > Run this program when torrent finishes:

 	i.
-Set full path to script, pass paramaters as "%D" "%N" "%L".
+Set full path to script, pass paramaters as "utorrent" "%D" "%N" "%L".

-		/usr/local/utorrent/nzbToMedia/TorrentToMedia.py "%D" "%N" "%L"
+		/usr/local/utorrent/nzbToMedia/TorrentToMedia.py "utorrent" "%D" "%N" "%L"

 3. In uTorrent set the following directories.